dessalines/essays/routines.md

 Time: 5m

-### Meditate or go for a walk

-Do this outside(if its cold put on a jacket).
-Start at 10 minutes.
-Add a minute per day, working out to whatever you feel comfortable with.
-On busy days, go back down to 10m.

-See huberman's video above for why getting light into your eyes, and the sun's rays on your skin in the early morning is important.

-Time: 10m+

 ### Learning / cultivation

 Set aside a consistent block of time for daily learning / cultivation.
 This can be learning a language, doing notecards, reading a book, caring for plants... anything.
 Make sure this is before work, so it won't get in the way of this necessary habit.